 Our research

-While collaborating on genome characterization of different tumor entities, research in the lab is focused on following topics:
+While collaborating on genome-scale characterization of different tumor entities, the lab is focused on following topics:

 Comprehensive molecular understanding of renal cell carcinoma

-Renal cell carcinoma (RCC) is the most common form of kidney tumors.
-RCC has different subtypes with clear cell (ccRCC; conventional) being the most frequently diagnosed subtype accounting for 75-80% of RCCs.
-The incidence of RCC is increasing worldwide, but there is no biological marker for routine clinical use.
-Furthermore, it is essential to identify novel therapies as RCCs are resistant to conventional chemo- and radio-therapy.
+Renal cell carcinoma (RCC) is the most common form of kidney tumor.
+RCC has different subtypes with clear cell (ccRCC; conventional) subtype being the most frequently diagnosed one affecting 75-80% of RCCs.
+The incidence of RCC is increasing worldwide, and clinical management is challenged by significant heterogeneity in patient outcome due to the lack of robust biological markers for routine clinical use.
+Furthermore, it is essential to identify novel therapies as RCCs are resistant to conventional therapies, such as chemotherapy.

-Investigating intra-tumoral heterogeneity and its contribution to metastasis
+Investigating intra-tumoral heterogeneity and its contribution to tumor progression

 Approaches to stratifying risk or tailoring therapy for individual cancer patients based on the molecular profile of their tumor biopsy are complicated by the existence of genetic heterogeneity (representing distinct populations of cancer cells with different sets of mutations; subclones) both within and across tumors.
 Furthermore, across tumor sites, genomes of disseminated cancer cells may have similarities at the onset of metastatic disease, but substantial changes in the genetic composition occur spatially and over time, supporting the suggestion that the expansion of aggressive driver clone(s) and the emergence of relevant subclones correlate with development of incurable disease and potential therapeutic resistance.
-Our lab has optimized protocols of NGS on minutes amount of DNA as well as on DNA isolated from Formalin-fixed, paraffin-embedded (FFPE) samples providing an opportunity to analyze archived primary tumors of patients affected with metastatic or recurrent disease.
-We analyze the heterogeneous clonal composition of primary and metastatic tumors in order to investigate genomic evolution of metastasis.
+Our lab has optimized protocols of NGS on minutes amount of fragmented DNA (e.g. cell-free DNA) as well as on DNA isolated from Formalin-fixed, paraffin-embedded (FFPE) samples providing an opportunity to analyze archived primary tumors of patients affected with metastatic or recurrent disease.
+We investigate the heterogeneous clonal composition of primary and metastatic tumors in order to study clonal evolution in cancer metastasis.
+Furthermore, we expand our analyses to include dynamics of cell-free tumor DNA (ctDNA) to facilitate clinical applications of our findings through non-invasive liquid biopsy approaches.